taylorhannan/AssignmentTwo/README.md

-# Assignment 1 3813ICT
+# Assignment 2 3813ICT
 ### Developed by Taylor Hannan

 ## Git Layout
 The approach taken for version control was done by using frequent commits of an *error free* state of the project.
 This is done by frequent testing of all added features & functions.
 Thus, there was no use for branches aside from the master branch.
-A second branch will be added for Assignment 2, however.
-The layout of the git is fairly simple, a README and the AssignmentOne folder.
-Through that there is the Angular files, as well as the server folder located under *./src/server*, which is where the mongoDB is run, the node.js socket files, and the node.js server/API files are hosted.
+The layout of the git is fairly simple, a README and the AssignmentTwo folder.
+Through that there is the Angular files, as well as the server folder located under *./src/server*, which is where the MongoDB is run, the node.js socket files, and the node.js server/API files are hosted.

 ## Main Data Structures
 //